davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 * **no-decoherence**: ✅ &mdash; nodes cannot change their votes, so once a proposal reaches majority, it cannot lose its majority
 * **fault-tolerance**: . . . 😀 I told you this would be tricky, didn't I?

 No, this algorithm isn't fault-tolerant either, but at least the reason is more subtle this time!
-Most of the time, in most failure cases, this design is pretty resilient, but there's **window of vulnerability** where, sometimes, a computer crashing at exactly the wrong instant can bring the entire algorithm to a halt.
+This design is pretty resilient, but depending on how things play out, it sometimes has a **window of vulnerability** where one extremely poorly timed crash could bring the entire algorithm to a halt, preventing a majority from being reached until that computer is brought back online.
+This case might be rare, but it still happens as a result of just one crash, so technically we say this algorithm cannot withstand just one crash &mdash; it's not fault-tolerant.

+Why not?
 Let's watch this in action:

+Say we have a cluster of 7 nodes.
+One proposes <span style="color:blue">blue</span>, the other <span style="color:red">red</span>:

+[diagram]

+Off to the races!
+Those two nodes each send their proposals, <span style="color:blue">blue</span> and <span style="color:red">red</span>, to all their peers.
+Each of those peers votes for the first proposal it receives, remember, so which proposal wins comes down to timings &mdash; which proposal arrives, and is processed first?
+Anyways, let's say the race is neck-and-neck, eventually coming down to three votes each for <span style="color:blue">blue</span> and <span style="color:red">red</span>, and just one remaining undecided node:

+[diagram]

+What happens if that undecided node crashes?

+[diagram]